oncody/civ-board-game-2010/README.md

 1. Sacrifice your scout
 1. Move any other friendly figures in this square to a legal adjacent square
-1. Adopt a new social policy
+1. Adopt a new social policy.
+Each “Start of Turn” ability on a social policy card can only be used once per turn.
+If a card has two abilities, both can be used once.

 ### Play a reserved great person tile
 Play a reserved great person tile on your civilization sheet into one of your city's outskirts